 - the name(s) of the specialist(s) you’ll be seeing

-- if you need to bring your medicines with you (though you won’t have to take your nebuliser if you have one at home)
+- if you need to bring your medicines with you (you won’t have to take your nebuliser if you have one at home)

-- where you need to go, including the name of the hospital wing or building – then you can follow the signs rather than having to go to the main reception or trying to find somebody to ask.
+- where you need to go, including the name of the hospital wing or building.
+This means you can follow the signs rather than having to go to the main reception or trying to find somebody to ask.

-Some people find it helpful to take a video on their phone when they’re having asthma symptoms
+Some people find it helpful to take a video on their phone when they’re having asthma symptoms.
+Or ask someone else to film them.

-Or you could ask someone else to film you.
-If you don’t have symptoms during the appointment, you can show the consultant and they can quickly see what your symptoms are like so you don’t have to try to describe them.
+It can be useful at the appointment - you can show the consultant and they can quickly see what your symptoms are like so you don’t have to try to describe them.

 Think about asking a family member or friend to come to the appointment with you

-It can often feel like there’s a lot to take in and it’s good to have someone else there to take notes or just for someone else to hear it too.
-It can also be helpful to have someone there who has experience of your symptoms and attacks so they can give more information from their perspective.
+It can often feel like there’s a lot to take in and it’s good to have someone else there to take notes or just listen in.

 Find out if the hospital will help you with transport if it is difficult for you to get to and from the asthma centre.
 There’s a useful round-up of transport services available here .

 If you’re driving or getting public transport, plan your route in advance.
-If you’re planning to park in the hospital car park make sure you’ve got plenty of change (it can be very expensive).
-Give yourself extra time so you can arrive feeling calm.
+And if you’re planning to park in the hospital car park make sure you’ve got plenty of change (it can be very expensive).
+Allow plenty of time for getting there and finding a parking place.

 - The letter confirming your appointment